-There are currently five main mobile apps available for use with Blackboard products, allowing you access to many facets of the VLE on the go.
+As of August 2017 there are currently five main mobile apps available for use with Blackboard products, allowing you access to many facets of the VLE on the go.
 In order to generally simplify their mobile offering, Blackboard are retiring the following three apps in 2017:

 - “Mobile Learn” (already retired – August 1st 2017)

 - “Bb Grader” (TBC – by end of 2017)

 - “Blackboard Collaborate” (TBC – by end of 2017)

 This will leave the following two apps available for use by the end of 2017, only:

 - “Blackboard Instructor” – For use by staff

 - “Blackboard” (formerly known as “Bb Student”) – For use by students.

 Much of the functionality provided by the Mobile Learn and Blackboard Collaborate apps will be added to Blackboard App and Blackboard Instructor in the future, if not already available.
 Much of the grading functionality provided by Bb Grader should be available within Blackboard Instructor by the end of 2017.

 It is also possible to visit the VLE through your mobile device’s web browser, without having a specific Blackboard app installed.
 To check if your device’s web browser will support the VLE use Blackboard’s Browser Checker.